 MedStar crews have treated 5 patients for cold-weather-related illnesses over the past 2 days.
 4 were serious enough to require ambulance transport to area hospitals.

 We have also treated 5 patients for potential carbon monoxide poisoning.

-As a predicted arrival of very cold weather moves across the North Texas the next 24 hours, MedStar will be implementing our cold weather response protocol once the ‘real feel’ temperature goes below 20 degrees.
+We have implemented our cold weather response protocol 3 times over the past 3 days due to the ‘real feel’ temperature dipping below 20 degrees.
 Under this protocol, response priorities are upgraded to patients in an outdoor area, unprotected from the cold.

-With the first real cold weather arriving this weekend, we encourage area residents to protect themselves against serious health problems that can result from exposure to the cold by following these guidelines:
+As the cold weather continues, we encourage area residents to protect themselves against serious health problems that can result from exposure to the cold by following these guidelines:

 Lower Your Risk of Frostbite and Hypothermia